petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 steps will be skipped, eliminating the need for them to keep track in their head.

-## Where to go next
+## Where to next?

+There is still a ways to go to make single button reproducibility the default for all research.
+Calkit's CLI is a start at a simpler back end and the cloud system is a start at a more purpose-built front end and collaboration hub, but the user experience is still certainly geared more towards software engineer types.

+I do strongly believe in the benefits of automation, but the cost is still too high.
+To keep bringing it down more graphical tools are needed.
+This will likely take the form of a VS Code or JupyterLab extension, with the goal of making one of those the single place from which most, if not all research computation can be done or at least initiated.
+We'll also need integrations with more user friendly services like Google Docs, Slides, Sheets, and Colab.

+At this point, the Calkit CLI is a bit of a back end, but in the spirit of driving down complexity, more front end

 There will always be a need to integrate and simplify the latest and greatest tools so they can be used by the widest audience possible.

-At this point, the Calkit CLI is a bit of a back end, but in the spirit of driving down complexity, more front end

-## Conclusions

 Reproducibility is rare because it's hard.
 Even so, our standards are still too low.